khaledallen/ev3-powersteer/README.md

 ## Requirements

-This class requires the LEGO microPython framework installed on your ev3 brick, since it is based on the robotics.Drivebase class.
+This class requires the LEGO microPython framework installed on your ev3 brick, since it is based on the robotics.DriveBase class.

+* To install Python on the EV3: [LEGO Education Python for EV3 Website](https://education.lego.com/en-us/support/mindstorms-ev3/python-for-ev3)

 ## Usage